openhab/openhab-google-assistant/docs/USAGE.md

 Since Google only tells the open percentage (and not the verb "close" or "down"), it can not be differentiated between saying "set blind to 100%" or "open blind".
 Therefore, it is not possible to "not invert" the verbs, if the user chooses to invert the numbers.

-#### Rotation Support for Blinds, Pergola, and Shutter
+#### Rotation Support for Awning, Blinds, Curtain, Pergola, and Shutter

-Blinds,pergolas, and shutters support the [Rotation trait](https://developers.home.google.com/cloud-to-cloud/traits/rotation), allowing control of slat tilt/rotation in addition to opening/closing.
+Awnings, blinds, curtains, pergolas, and shutters support the [Rotation trait](https://developers.home.google.com/cloud-to-cloud/traits/rotation), allowing control of slat tilt/rotation in addition to opening/closing.
 This feature is only available for group-based configurations with separate position and rotation controls.

 **Group Configuration for Rotation:**
 For devices with separate items for position and rotation control: